BudddyDudeGuy/Night-City-Refined/README.md

 #### FIRST TIME GAME STARTUP
-	After following the preinstallation steps properly, launch the game and a prompt should appear that looks like this (insert image)
+	After following the preinstallation steps properly, launch the game and let it load to the main menu.

-1. You will be prompted to assign a keybind to the CET overaly<br>
+1. Press the tilde key **`~`** to open the CET overlay<br>
-	*This button will be used to activate the CET overlay menu.
-CET overlay menu is used for changing lighting and adjusting other mods and accessing the console command for the game*

-2. Close the CET overlay, open your in game settings and adjust the graphics to your liking

-3. After your done adjusting graphics, activate the overlay using the key you assigned earlier
+	*The CET overlay is where you adjust mod settings, change lighting, and reach the game console.
+The keybind already comes configured with this list, so you will not be prompted to assign one on first launch.*

+2. Move and resize the CET windows however you like.
+Your layout is saved automatically for next time.

-4. While in the overlay look for the header "nova city weather", click the misc tab, scroll down and untick two boxes: "Weather Notification" & "Warning Message"
+3. While in the overlay look for the header "nova city weather", click the misc tab, scroll down and untick two boxes: "Weather Notification" & "Warning Message"

    		These two should be unticked

 ![Screenshot 2024-11-03 182311](https://github.com/user-attachments/assets/2de03865-3f75-43f4-8b72-c70fce1c3ce3)

+4. Press **`~`** again to close the overlay, then open your in game settings and adjust the graphics to your liking

 #### OPTIONAL SETUP